Yoontae6719/Geodesic-Flow-Kernels-for-Semi-Supervised-Learning-on-Mixed-Variable-Tabular-Dataset/README.md

 bash ./runfile/adult.sh
 ```

+3. If you want to experiment with all datasets, run the bash file from run_a to run_d.

 ## Detailed usage
 Please refer to run.py for the detailed description of each hyperparameter.
+We also provide a model where the linear projection of the VSN layer is replaced by KAN.
+We'll update with more details as they become available.

 ## Citation
 If you find this repo useful, please cite our paper.

 ```